 In an elevated farm location where Monks Dale meets Millers Dale within a conservation area of outstanding natural beauty, on a hillside overlooking the river Wye at the heart of the National Park, this lovingly restored limestone cottage with original old oak beams and trusses is a spacious haven of peace & rustic charm.
 It has 1 double & 1 twin bedroom, a bathroom with bath & power shower.
 A fitted dining kithcen with full sized cooker, microwave & fridge etc. You have the use of a shared laundry.
-The comfortable lounge has 3 sofas, 32 inch TV & DVD.
+The comfortable lounge has 3 sofas, 32 inch flat screen TV, DVD and free Wi-Fi.
 There are lovely open views over the south facing garden to the hills beyond.
 The lawn with garden furniture captures the best of the sunshine all day.
 We have a 4 star gold award from the English Tourism Council.
 A tray of beverages & biscuits will welcome you on arrival.
 We have 3 cottages sleeping 12 in total.

 |Size||Sleeps up to 4, 2 bedrooms|